sneakycrow/laika-th/README.md

 2. Run the API locally with `just dev-api`
 3. Run the Frontend locally with `just dev-web` (optional)

-_* You only need to do this if you want to develop the frontend.
-Alternatively, you can run `just build-web` and then turn on the `EMBED_SPA` feature to embed the frontend into the API_

 ## Deployment

 The API serves the frontend, but the frontend can be configured to run indepdently.